Covid VACCS (Vaccination Access at Community Centers)

 Community health centers are key providers of vaccinations and vaccine education.
 During Covid-19 vaccine roll-out in early 2021, the federal government disbursed vaccines directly to Federally Qualified Health Centers (FQHCs) to facilitate vaccination of their patient populations, which are disproportionately minority and medically underserved.

-Method: Interviews with 20 frontline providers across two FQHCs in New York and Tennessee.
+We conducted Interviews with 20 frontline providers across two FQHCs in New York and Tennessee.
+Interviews took place in March and April 2021.

 Advancing Covid Vaccination Equity at Federally Qualified Health Centers: a Rapid Qualitative Review